 - An initiative “Balance income / expenses” was aligned with this objective (we chose to visualize this initiative on the map)

-- A “Net amount of funds raised” indicator was aligned with this objective as well (we chose gauge chart and progress bar as visualization means for this indicator)
+- A lagging indicator “Net amount of funds raised” was aligned with this objective (we chose gauge chart and progress bar as the visualization means for this indicator)

 Feel free to share your thoughts and ask your questions in the comments.